What is a Performance Budget?

-Further, performance budget does not focus on the individual activities which are necessary for developing strategies.
+Furthermore, this budget does not focus on the individual activities necessary for developing strategies.
 Instead, the core focus is the achievement of the overall goal of the division.
 This helps the managers to frame the strategy of the division.
-Performance budgeting is based on the concept of zero-based budgeting.
+Hence, this budgeting is based on the concept of zero-based budgeting.

-Generally, not for profit organization and the government departments use performance budget.
+Generally, not-for-profit organizations and government departments use performance budgets.
 It is used to justify the application of money.
-Not for profit and government earns through taxes levied on the citizen and lake of correct information may result in ineffective performance budget which affects the entire project.
+Not for profit and government earns through taxes levied on the citizens, and lack of correct information may result in an ineffective performance budget which affects the entire project.

-Performance Budget focuses on the “results”.
+The performance Budget focuses on the “results.”
 The final outcome is analyzed.
-Performance budget is a motivating tool for the staff.
+It is a motivating tool for the staff.